Well-being

 Whole School Well-being Survey

 Twice a year, we conduct a comprehensive whole school well-being survey.
 This is aimed at identifying longer term problems that students may be dealing with in school, as well as trends among groups of students.
-Identified issues are dealt with firstly by our Learning Coaches, with further support or referrals being put in place where appropriate.
+Identified issues are dealt with firstly by our Well-being Coordinators, with further support or referrals being put in place where appropriate.

 Responsive Provision

-The content of PSE (soon to be Health and Well-being) lessons and assemblies adapts flexibly in response to current issues, directly addressing predominant well-being needs that have been flagged by students or identified by staff.
+The content of assemblies and PSE lessons adapts flexibly in response to current issues, directly addressing predominant well-being needs that have been flagged by students or identified by staff.

 The Baxter Project (dog therapy)

-In the midst of lockdown, we engaged the Baxter Project because we wanted to give our most vulnerable learners access to targeted well-being provision, mindful that students' existing mental health issues would likely be exacerbated by the pandemic.
-At that point, we were inviting students with well-being issues into school to access the provision.
+We have worked alongside the Baxter Project since 2020 when, in the midst of lockdown, we engaged them to ensure our most vulnerable learners had access to targeted well-being provision, mindful that students' existing mental health issues would likely be exacerbated by the pandemic.
 Since then, the Baxter Project has become an incredibly effective part of our wellbeing approach, as well as an integral part of our school community.
 Our first visitors, Roo and her owner Sam, proved so successful in engaging even some of our most reluctant pupils that we have now taken on a second therapist, Zarreen, and her dog, Jake.
-We now have a Baxter therapist on site three days a week.
+We now have a Baxter therapist on site five days a week.
 The Baxter Project taps into the special bond between animal and child to create important and valuable relationships, and a safe and effective context for therapy.
 Students look forward eagerly to their sessions and the wider school community enjoy seeing the dogs around the school.
 You can find out more about the project here.

 Cognitive Behavioural Therapy